lfalcantar/FavoriteToyUdacity/README.md

 # Toy App Exercise Repo

-This is a project fom a Udacity course.
+This is a project from a Udacity course.